 Prompt: Into the unknown (assigned reading: "In the Abyss" by H. G. Wells)

 I looked up at the dark sky, wondering when Bbglb (pronounced by fish vocal cords, not human ones) would come back down.
-He had been up there for 77 hours.
+She had been up there for 77 hours.
 Perhaps the water up there was too thin to breathe, or perhaps it was too cold up there.

 "Glblbbl?"
 I said.
 (I will not try to translate, as I do not know Glb.)